OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 > A Slot represents a slot in an object (a.k.a. a field), on the stack (i.e. a local variable) or any other places (such as global variables).
 > A slot may hold an object reference.
 We can load the object reference from it, and we can update the object reference in it after the GC moves the object.

-A slot is essentially then just a reference to an object reference.
+A slot is essentially then memory that can contain an reference.
 MMTk provides a `SimpleSlot` type that's effectively a `*mut Address`, so a pointer to a pointer to an object.
-So we use them to declare where objects are.
-But if that was it, they would be a pointer and not a double pointer, right?

-That would absolutely be enough for a non-moving collector, like our current mark-and-sweep.
-But as the documentation indicates, we need to be able to mutate that address because we might want to update those references in the future: when we start using moving GC, a non-double pointer would just point to outdated data.
+The `*mut` part might sound redundant: an `Address` type would be enough to report where references are.
+And it would be enough for our `MarkSweep` implementation, but only because it can never move objects: but as the documentation indicates, we need to be able to mutate that address because we might want to update those references to newly moved objects.

 As an example, here's our block type:
 ```rust